dos1/animatch/README.md

 ### Using Docker SDK

 You can cross-compile Animatch to a bunch of various platforms using libsuperderpy's Docker SDK.
-To do so, you can run various `package_*.sh` scripts from the `utils/` directory.
+To do so, you can run various `package_*.sh` scripts from the `utils/` directory (do `git clone https://gitlab.com/dosowisko.net/libsuperderpy-utils utils` first if you use the tarball).
 The resulting packages will be placed into `utils/output/`.
 For more information, consult the [utils/README](https://gitlab.com/dosowisko.net/libsuperderpy-utils/blob/master/README) file.

 ## Compilation options